Best Lawn Mowers of 2026

 What type of lawn mower is best for my yard?

 For yards under 1/4 acre, a quality walk-behind rotary mower works well.
-Gas mowers like the Toro Recycler 21321 offer peak power and runtime, while battery models like the EGO Power+ LM2156SP provide quieter operation and zero emissions.
+Battery models like the EGO Power+ LM2156SP provide quiet operation and zero emissions with gas-level power.
+Mid-range options like the EGO LM2114SP or Greenworks 80V offer great performance at lower price points.
 Yards over 1/2 acre benefit from premium battery models with extended runtime or riding mowers.
 Electric mowers now handle most residential lawns under 3/4 acre.

 Are electric lawn mowers as powerful as gas mowers?

 Yes, modern 2026 battery-powered mowers have matched or exceeded gas performance.
-Premium models like the EGO Power+ LM2156SP deliver 8.3 ft-lbs torque and the Ryobi 40V HP exceeds 170cc gas equivalence.
+Premium models like the EGO Power+ LM2156SP deliver 8.3 ft-lbs torque, while even mid-range options like the EGO LM2114SP and 80V Greenworks models cut through thick grass with ease.
 Battery mowers now offer push-button starting, zero emissions, minimal maintenance, and quieter operation while matching gas power.
 For most suburban yards, electric mowers are now the superior choice.

 How much should I spend on a lawn mower?